-When an employee sustains work-related injuries caused by another person and is then approached by such person or an agent, insurance company, or attorney and offered a settlement of claims, that employee shall take no action other than to make a written report of this contact to his/her supervisor as soon as possible.
+When a member sustains an occupational disease or work-related injury that is caused by another person and is subsequently contacted by that person, his/her agent, insurance company or attorney and offered a settlement, the member shall take no action other than to submit a written report of this contact to his/her supervisor as soon as possible.

-1042.4.2 NO SETTLEMENT WITHOUT PRIOR APPROVAL
+1042.6.1 NO SETTLEMENT WITHOUT PRIOR APPROVAL

-No less than ten (10) days prior to accepting and finalizing the settlement of any third party claim arising out of or related to an industrial injury, the employee shall provide the Chief of Police with written notice of the proposed terms of such settlement.
-In no case shall the employee accept a settlement without first providing such written notice to the Chief of Police.
-The purpose of such notice to permit the City to determine whether or not the offered settlement will affect any claim the City may have regarding payment for damage(s) to equipment or reimbursement for wages against the person who caused the accident or injury and to protect the City's right of subrogation, while ensuring that the employee's rights to receive compensation for injuries are not affected.
+No less than 10 days prior to accepting and finalizing the settlement of any third-party claim arising out of or related to an occupational disease or work-related injury, the member shall provide the Chief of Police with written notice of the proposed terms of such settlement.
+In no case shall the member accept a settlement without first providing written notice to the Chief of Police.
+The purpose of such notice is to permit the City to determine whether the offered settlement will affect any claim the City may have regarding payment for damage to equipment or reimbursement for wages against the person who caused the disease or injury, and to protect the City's right of subrogation, while ensuring that the member's right to receive compensation is not affected.